patternfly/patternfly/src/patternfly/components/Tabs/docs/code.md

 ## Overview

-The Tabs component should only be used to change content views within a page.
-The similar-looking but semantically different [Horizontal Nav component](https://pf4.patternfly.org/components/Nav/examples/) is available for general navigation use cases.
+The tabs component should only be used to change content views within a page.
+The similar-looking but semantically different [horizontal nav component](https://pf4.patternfly.org/components/Nav/examples/) is available for general navigation use cases.

-Tabs should be used with the [Tab Content component](/components/TabContent/examples/).
+Tabs should be used with the [tab content component](/components/TabContent/examples/).